 Saturday 3rd October

-This conference is for teachers, advisers, leaders and members of religious and non-religious worldview communities
+This online conference is for teachers, advisers, leaders and members of religious and non-religious worldview communities

 Do you want to connect and exchange knowledge and ideas?